szabgab/slides/ansible-intro/intro.md

 * Predetermined identical configuration
 * Infrustructue as code (keep it all in git)
 * Configuration versioning . (rolling back)
-* known state of the system
+* Known state of the system
-* when its all in git - every change is linked to a specific request ID or bug ID
+* When its all in git - every change is linked to a specific request ID or bug ID

 ![dog_meme](dog_meme.jpg)